DKTJONATHAN/TheReport/src/content/posts/is-usikimye-by-njeri-migwi-a-scam.md

 On YouTube, documentary-style videos about Usikimye get thousands of views.
 The comments split into camps.
 Some praise the heroic work.
 Others point to specific moments where something doesn’t add up.
 “That timeline doesn’t match what she said before.”
 “Where are the official reports?”
 These comments get buried by algorithmic sorting or, sometimes, deleted.

-On Facebook, groups and pages dedicated to Kenyan social issues host longer threads where people share their skepticism.
-“I’ve been following this for months and something feels off.”
-“Why won’t she answer basic questions about where the money goes?”
-“A real organization would have a transparent website with financial reports.”
+On Facebook, groups and pages dedicated to Kenyan social issues host longer threads where people share their skepticism. **Mercy Mwende** wrote: “I've watched Usikimye's story with horror as it has unfolded for weeks now wondering, is this how this helpful organisation will go down?”[3]. **Nyar Ovaseas** asked: “What will it take for the leaders at Usikimye to step aside to allow investigations into the allegations being presented against them?”[4].

 ***